-Limiting the bit rate helps control the bandwidth used by the H.264 or MPEG-4 video stream.
-Leaving the Maximum bit rate as 8000Kbps maintains consistently good image quality but increases bandwidth usage when there is more activity in the image.
+Limiting the maximum bit rate helps control the bandwidth used by the H.264 or MPEG-4 video stream.
+Leaving the Maximum bit rate as unlimited maintains consistently good image quality but increases bandwidth usage when there is more activity in the image.
 Limiting the bit rate to a defined value prevents excessive bandwidth usage, but images are lost when the limit is exceeded.

-Note that the bit rate control can be used for constant bit rates only.
+Note that the maximum bit rate can be used for both variable and constant bit rates.